What Is a Bill of Quantities? (Example & Template Included)

 Total Item Cost

 Finally, you’ll want to address the total cost for each line item.
 Multiply the paint’s price per gallon by the amount of paint you need to do the job.
 The same is done for labor.
-At the bottom of your bill of quantities, you’ll add all these totals together to get a grand total for all the materials and labor that’ll be used in the construction project.
+At the bottom of your bill of quantities, you’ll add all these totals together to get a total for all the materials and labor that will be used in the construction project.

 Who Is Responsible for Creating a Bill of Quantities?

 The project owner is responsible for the bill of quantities.
 However, they’re rarely the ones who put together the bill of quantities.
-While they need one in order to get accurate bids from contractors and use it to provide to those contractors that are bidding on the project, they more often than not delegate the responsibility.
+While they need one to get accurate bids from contractors and use it to provide to those contractors that are bidding on the project, they more often than not delegate the responsibility.

 That’s perfectly reasonable as the construction project owner is not necessarily privy to all the details of the project.
 That’s why they’ll give the task to the architect and the engineer, two professionals who have a close relationship with the various materials and the labor necessary to build the construction project.